samvrlewis/samlewis.me/content/2016/04/getting-started-xv6.md

 This loop gets a command from a user, checks if it's the `cd` command and attempts to change directory if it is, otherwise it forks, and runs the entered command in the child process.
 I personally love how simple and enjoyable the code is to read - check out the rest of the listing for `sh.c` in the xv6 source code pdf - it's only 400 lines of code and a delight to read.

 This was only a brief peek and excitement builder for xv6 - there's so many other facets that are worth having a deeper dive into.
-Join next time when I'll explore the xv6 bootstrap sequence!
+Join next time when I'll step through and explore the xv6 bootstrap sequence!